December 21, 2015. If you live in North America, the solstice comes for you on this date.

 The December solstice is when the sun reaches its southernmost point for the year.
 In 2015, it happens at 4:48 Universal Time on December 22.
-Here, in the mainland United States, the solstice falls on December 21 at 11:48 p.m.
+That means that, here in North America, the solstice falls on December 21 at 11:48 p.m.
 EST, 10:48 p.m.
 CST, 9:48 p.m.
 MST and 8:48 p.m.
 PST.
 Translate to your time zone here.

-Looking at the world map below, you can see that the 2015 December solstice happens at sunrise in the Pacific ocean, midnight in the Americas, sunset in Africa and noontime in Asia.
+Looking at the world map below, you can see that the 2015 December solstice happens at sunset in the Pacific Ocean, midnight in the Americas, sunrise in Africa and noontime in Asia.

 Day and night sides of Earth on the December 2015 solstice